ReidAtcheson/OCCA.jl/README.md

 #Known issues

-The build script does not work for Windows, this is under development.
+-The build script does not work for Windows, this is under development.
+-If OCCA kernel file uses shared memory and you target OpenCL+CPU, it will crash.
+This appears to be an OpenCL problem and not an OCCA problem.